-As we are no longer considered an "emerging growth company" as defined under SEC rules, we will be holding our first non-binding stockholder advisory vote on the compensation of our NEOs as disclosed in this CD&A (the "Say-on-Pay" vote).
+At our 2022 Annual Meeting, we held a non-binding stockholder advisory vote on the compensation of our NEOs as disclosed in the CD&A in the 2022 proxy statement (the "Say-on-Pay" vote).
+More than 99% of the votes cast in the Say-on-Pay vote were cast in favor of the compensation of our NEOs.
+In view of this high level of shareholder support, the Committee did not make changes to the compensation program structure for our NEOs in response to the Say-on-Pay vote.
 The Committee and the Board will continue to monitor competitive pay practices, the Say-on-Pay votes to be cast at this Annual Meeting and in the future, and other stockholder feedback in evaluating our NEO compensation program.
 We are committed to engaging with stockholders to ensure that we understand their feedback about our executive compensation programs and other key matters of interest to them.